OpenMined/syft.js/README.md

 ##### Create Model & Plan

-After the PyGrid is running, the next step is to create model and training plan and host them in the PyGrid.
+After the PyGrid is running, the next step is to create the model and training plan and host them in the PyGrid.
 PySyft tutorials include MNIST example jupyter notebooks that guide you through this process.

 Fire up jupyter notebook: